-The Darmasiswa Program is a moderately competitive sponsorship program which is provided by the Indonesia Government for incoming students from all over the world.
+The Darmasiswa Program is a competitive and prestigious sponsorship program provided by the Indonesia Government for incoming students from all over the world.

-From our experience, while the funding of the Darmasiswa Program itself is modest (around $110 a month), depending on your location, this can serve as a useful motivator and supplement to your (Indonesian) living costs.
-More importantly, the scholarship covers all your tuition fees which can add up depending on the duration of your program.
-Importantly, the application process itself is not too cumbersome compared to most processes involving government procedures.
+From our experience, while the funding available with the Darmasiswa Program itself is modest (around $250 a month depending on your location) the income stream can serve as a useful motivator and supplement to your living costs.
+More importantly, the scholarship covers all of your tuition fees, which can add up to a substantial sum of money depending on the duration of your program.
+Importantly, the application process itself is not too cumbersome compared with some other processes involving Indonesian bureaucracy.

-The Darmasiswa Program is part of the Ministry of Education and Culture (MoEC)’s efforts to promote Indonesian arts, culture and language internationally by providing a scholarship for foreign students to study in Indonesia.
+The Darmasiswa Program is part of a general push by the Ministry of Education and Culture (MoEC) to promote Indonesian arts, culture and language internationally by providing a scholarship for foreign students to study in Indonesia.

-In cooperation with the Ministry of Foreign Affairs (MoFA) the Darmasiswa Program was started in 1974 as part of an ASEAN initiative.
-However, since then it has expanded and now accepts students from all over the world.
+In cooperation with the Ministry of Foreign Affairs (MoFA) the Darmasiswa Program was begun in 1974 as part of an ASEAN initiative.
+Since then it has expanded and now accepts students from all over the world.

-The Darmasiswa Scholarship provides a monthly stipend for foreign students studying within one of the following areas:
+The Darmasiswa Scholarship provides a monthly stipend for foreign students studying in Indonesia within one of the following fields:

 • Arts and crafts

 Essentially a non-degree program which runs for a minimum of 6 or a maximum of 12 months: the Darmasiswa Program is broken up into three categories.

 • Darmasiswa RI Regular Program – 1 year